Carol Sutton (actress)

-Carol Joan Sutton (née Dickerson; December 3, 1944 – December 10, 2020) was an American actress of theater, film and television, best known for her appearances in the films Steel Magnolias, Monster's Ball, and Ray.
+Carol Joan Sutton (née Dickerson; December 3, 1944 – December 10, 2020) was an American actress of theater, film and television.
+She was best known for her appearances in the films Steel Magnolias, Monster's Ball, and Ray.

 Biography

 Carol Dickerson was born in New Orleans, Louisiana.
 She attended the Xavier University Preparatory School and then later enrolled at Xavier University of Louisiana, but dropped out of the latter after marrying Archie Sutton, whom she later divorced.
 She worked for Total Community Action and earned certification in early childhood development from Texas Southern University in Houston.
 She was also a parishioner at St Francis de Sales Catholic Church in New Orleans.
 Her brother Oris Buckner III was a New Orleans homicide detective who revealed widespread corruption and racism in the New Orleans police department.

-Sutton died from complications of COVID-19 on December 10, 2020, seven days after her 76th birthday, amid the COVID-19 pandemic in New Orleans.
+Sutton died from complications of COVID-19 on December 10, 2020, seven days after her 76th birthday, amidst the COVID-19 pandemic in New Orleans.
 She is interred at Mount Olivet Cemetery in New Orleans, Louisiana.
-The sixth episode of the second season of Outer Banks, titled "My Druthers", is dedicated in her memory.
+The sixth episode of the second season of Outer Banks, titled "My Druthers", in which she appeared, is dedicated in her memory.